srikarlanka609/wxo-learner-lab/instructions.md

 orchestrate agents list
 ```

-... something about you should see some agents from earlier part ...
+You should see a couple of agents from our previous lab portion, namely the ServiceNow ticket manager agent and the ServiceNow agent.

 Navigate to your repository and to the  `~/wx-orchestrate/agents` directory. you should see a YAML file called `document_agent.yaml`